LibraryOfCongress/api.congress.gov/Documentation/MembersEndpoint.md

       - `<phoneNumber>` (e.g., (202) 224-4242)
         - The telephone number for the member’s office in Washington, D.C.
 - `<leadership>`
   - Container for all leadership positions the member has held during their membership/tenure of service.
-The `<leadership>` container will contain the following children:
+The `<leadership>` container will contain the following child, which is repeatable:
     - `<item>`
       - Container for individual leadership positions held by the member during a Congress.
 The `<item>` container is repeatable and will include the following children:
       - `<type>` (e.g., President Pro Tempore)